 Students enrolled in Northeastern’s program have the opportunity to get that real-world experience through experiential learning.
 Biomedical science students have been placed at Merck & Co., Merck Research Laboratories, Massachusetts Institute of Technology, Cytotherax Corporation, and Acceleron Pharma, among other top companies in the industry.

 What also sets Northeastern’s program apart, Janero says, is the opportunity for specializations.
 “If a student is interested in herbal medications, for example, we have courses that focus on natural medications,” he says.
 “There are ways beyond the core curriculum that one can specialize, not only in terms of deepening a student’s knowledge in a particular area, but also to explore new areas that might help with a job search, promotion, or advancement in their current job.”

-Northeastern University’s master’s in biomedical sciences program opens many doors to exciting and important careers in the field, enabling you to make a difference.
+Northeastern University’s master’s in biomedical science program opens many doors to exciting and important careers in the field, enabling you to make a difference.

 Ready to take the next step in advancing your biomedical science career?
-Explore the master’s in biomedical sciences program at Northeastern.
+Explore the master’s in biomedical science program at Northeastern.